acdick/touch_driven_recommender_engines/README.md

 **Unpersonalized Recommender**
 * The Most-Rated Individual Products
-* 3x Recommendations
+* 3 recommendations

 ![The Most-Rated Individual Products](/img/The_Most_Rated_Individual_Products.png)
 ![The Most-Rated Individual Products Farfetch](/img/The_Most_Rated_Individual_Products_Farfetch.png)

 **Unpersonalized Recommender**
 * The "Best One" Most-Rated Subcategory: Adidas Shoes
-* 3x Recommendations
+* 3 recommendations

 ![The Best One Most-Rated Subcategory](/img/The_Best_One_Most_Rated_Subcategory.png)
 ![The Best One Most-Rated Subcategory Farfetch](/img/The_Best_One_Most_Rated_Subcategory_Farfetch.png)